Home » Resources » Housing

 image of two hands wearing worn gloves, holding a cardboard cutout shaped like a house, symbolizing efforts to find housing options and advocate for individuals with severe mental illness

-Learn about options for those with SMI who needs a safe and supportive place to live.
+Learn about options for those with SMI who often cycle through homelessness instead of accessing safe and supportive places to live.

 How can I research housing options for my loved one with SMI?

-If you are able to assist your loved one in finding a place to live, consider what type of support is needed to help them maintain stability.
-There are multiple housing options that may include services and support.
+If you are able to assist your loved one in finding a place to live, consider what support is needed for ongoing medical and housing stability.
+The Schizophrenia and Psychosis Action Alliance (S&PAA) offers a comprehensive Housing Toolkit to help individuals and families navigate housing solutions.

 What if my loved one needs housing assistance?